rafaeltuelho/rafaeltuelho/experience.md

 ## INEP - Instituto Nacional de Estudos e Pesquisas Educacionais Anísio Teixeira
 ### Independent IT Consultant
-<sub>March 2009 - July 2010 (1 year 5 months) | Brasília, Distrito Federal, Brazil</sub>
+<sub>March 2009 - July 2010 (1 year five months) | Brasília, Distrito Federal, Brazil</sub>

-> Application Server Administrator Specialist for the JavaEE Platform.
+> Worked as a Application Server Administrator Specialist for the JavaEE Platform.
 Responsible for maintaining the infrastructure of JavaEE applications in development, test and production environments.
-Supporting the development team with ALM tools and helping integrate the Dev team and the IT operations (infra).
+Supported the development team with ALM tools and helped integrate the Dev team and the IT operations (infra).
 Studies and proposals for standardization and consolidation of application servers' infrastructure that host business systems from INEP: